Aguiar425/GroupProject/README.md

 - R -> Rogue: A nimble fighter that has a lower attack power than a Warrior or a Mage, but has the ability to unlock certain doors even if you don't possess the key for it.
 - W -> Warrior: A bulky fighter that boasts higher hitpoints than any other class.
 - M -> Mage: A frail arcane caster.
-What he lacks in hitpoints, they make up for in steady, high damage.
+What they lacks in hitpoints, they make up for in steady, high damage.

 #### Battle